water > overview > freshwater: lifeblood of the planet

 A country is said to experience water stress when annual water supplies drop below 1,700 cubic metres per person.
 When supplies drop below 1,000 cubic metres per person per year, the country faces water scarcity for all or part of the year.
 These concepts were developed by Swedish hydrologist Malin Falkenmark to gauge current and future water needs and to measure scarcity.

 Population Action International (PAI) adapted Falkenmark's concepts to calculate water stress and scarcity in 1995, with an update in 1997 and projections for 2025 and 2050.
 The results are startling: in 1995, PAI estimated that 31 countries, home to nearly half a billion people, regularly faced either water stress or water scarcity.
 In 2025, 48 countries containing about 3 billion people will face water shortages.
-By 2050 the figures will be 54 countries containing 4 billion people, or 40 per cent of the projected world population of 9.4 billion (See Table).
-More recent estimates underscore how bad the situation has gotten since 2000.
-UNEP, in its Global International Waters Assessment in 2006, claims that by 2025, 1.8 billion people will already be living in conditions of acute water scarcity, while two thirds of humanity (over 5 billion) will be living in countries experiencing water stress (shortages for all or part of the year).
+By 2050 the figures will be 54 countries containing 4 billion people, or 40 per cent of the projected world population of 9.4 billion (see Table 1).

-Click here for map showing freshwater stress and scarcity in Africa by 2025.
+Click here for maps showing freshwater scarcity in Africa and the World at large.

 The fact that the UN's latest median projection for world population in 2050, is lower, at around 9.1 billion does not significantly alter this scenario.